LordEidi/fennel.js/README.md

 But **Fennel** is not ready production anyway.
 And you are welcome to help out in adding parameters and configuration options.

+### auth_method ###

+The authentication method to use to authenticate users.
+Supported methods so far:

+- courier: use a local courier authdaemon socket.
+You will need to fill in this config option as well: auth_method_courier_socket
+- htaccess: use an htaccess file to authenticate the users.
+You will need to fill in this o^tion as well: auth_method_htaccess_file

 ## How to run ##